 But the facts on the ground undermine this assumption.
 First, people continue to engage in sex long after they have stopped having children.
 Often, their sex lives actually get better, because there are no more worries about unplanned pregnancy (or, a bit later, about Junior popping up bedside mid-action saying he needs to pee).

-Which leads us to the following fact: most sex happening right now around the world is not procreative.
+This leads us to the following fact: Most sex happening right now around the world is not procreative.
 On the contrary, most of those getting busy at this moment would be shocked and upset to find that their joyful acrobatics have resulted in pregnancy.
 An intense interest in sex and eroticism is not necessarily linked to heightened interest in producing offspring.
 In fact, those interests are often inversely related.

 Moreover, many sexual behaviors we commonly engage in, even in the fertile years, are not related to reproduction at all.
 If sex is for reproduction, how is the mechanism of sexual pleasure organized regarding anal or oral sex?
 And why are you holding hands with your boyfriend?
 Children do not come of it.
-Besides, you also hold hands with your three-year-old niece.
+Besides, you also hold hands with your 3-year-old niece.
 What's going on here?
 And what is reproductive about someone pulling your hair?
 In fact, why does the business of genital, reproductive pleasure spread to all kinds of remote areas not related to reproduction, such as shoulders (very sexy in the nineteenth century), the neck (sexual attraction in Japanese culture), or breasts (contemporary American obsession)?
 And if a man has a biological urge to find a good mother for his offspring, why do men routinely differentiate between a ‘sexy’ woman and a ‘motherly’ one, and prefer the former to the latter?

 Now you say, “Okay, let’s forget all the biology.
 Why complicate things?
 Sex feels good.
 It is a pleasure.
 I have sex for fun.”
 But that argument is unsatisfactory as well.
-It turns out the desire for physical pleasure is NOT the most important reason for sexual activity.
+It turns out the desire for physical pleasure is not the most important reason for sexual activity.

 Research shows that the physical pleasure of genital stimulation is not necessarily an important component in the decision to have sex.
 Researchers Cindy Meston and David Buss a few years ago asked 400 students about their reasons for engaging in sex.
-After processing the data and eliminating similar or identical answers, they were left with a list of 237 different reasons for sex, including "I wanted to give him an STD,” "I felt sorry for him", "To punish myself", and "I lost a bet."
+After processing the data and eliminating similar or identical answers, they were left with a list of 237 different reasons for sex, including "I wanted to give him an STD,” "I felt sorry for him," "To punish myself," and "I lost a bet."